pudly/schmopera-hugo/content/articles/opera-fans-have-nothing-on-the-my-way-killings.md

 date = "2017-04-05T15:11:00+01:00"
 lastmod = "2017-04-07T12:22:00+01:00"
 publishDate = "2017-04-07T12:22:00+01:00"
 short_description = "Karaoke is pretty huge in the Philippines, and apparently the standards of performance are held to dangerously high levels.
-In fact between roughly 2002 and 2012, there were about six instances of karaoke-induced violence, which later became known as the \"My Way Killings\".
-Yup, as in the song \"My Way\", famously popularised by Frank Sinatra in the late 1960s." slug = "opera-fans-have-nothing-on-the-my-way-killings" title = "Opera fans have nothing on the &quot;My Way Killings&quot;"
+In fact between roughly 2002 and 2012, there were about six instances of karaoke-induced violence, which later became known as the &quot;My Way Killings&quot;.
+Yup, as in the song &quot;My Way&quot;, famously popularised by Frank Sinatra in the late 1960s." slug = "opera-fans-have-nothing-on-the-my-way-killings" title = "Opera fans have nothing on the &quot;My Way Killings&quot;"
 +++